stefanomarrone/performingrail/formal/IIM & TPR UPPAAL model/README.md

 # Integrity Information Management and Train position reporting UPPAAL model

-<<descrition>>
-This is the timed automata model described in the PERFORMINGRAIL Deliverable D2.2, dedicated to the description of the 2 functions:  Integrity Information Management and Train position reporting.
+This is the Timed Automata model described in the PerformingRail Deliverable D2.2, dedicated to the description of the functions:  Integrity Information Management and Train position reporting.
-To set up our models, some peripheric automata have also been added to emulate the interactions of the 2 aforementioned functions with the other functions involved in the MB system (Speed and Distance Supervision, , Trains Management), as well as with some external actors (Driver, TIMS, TLU).
+To set up our models, some peripheric automata have also been added to emulate the interactions of the two aforementioned functions with the other functions involved in the MB system (Speed and Distance Supervision, Trains Management), as well as with some external actors (Driver, TIMS, TLU).

 ## Prerequisites
-<<tools to install>>

 In order to visualize and manipulate the model, UPPAAL tool has to be installed on your machine from the official website: https://uppaal.org/downloads/.
 Please follow Installation Instructions.
 Once the model has been added to the UPPAAL directory it can be edited and used for simulation and verification purposes.

 ## Usage
 An UPPAAL model is constituted of various timed automata templates (possibly parameterizable) that can be instantiated to establish the model of the actual system to be investigated.
  Concretely, this latter is a network of timed automata that correspond to the composition of the instances created from these templates.